Private Equity, Venture Capital, and Hedge Funds

-Selendy Gay’s partners have a track record of working closely with private equity and hedge funds to not only overcome the recurring litigation risks that funds face across industry sectors, but also to capitalize on opportunities when litigation drives an investment’s value.
+Selendy Gay’s partners have a track record of working closely with private equity and venture capital firms, as well as hedge funds, to overcome litigation risks related to investments, corporate transactions, partnerships, products, and regulation, and to capitalize on opportunities where litigation drives an investment’s value.
+Our goal is always to achieve our clients’ ideal resolution, while considering the potential exposure, possible publicity, and significance of the matter.

-This subject-matter expertise, combined with our proven trial skills, have resulted in successes for our fund clients in matters as diverse as insider trading, market timing, distressed investments, adversary proceedings in bankruptcy, claims of breach of fiduciary duty and self-dealing, PIPEs investing, and disputes of many types with the nation’s largest banks and broker dealers.
+This subject-matter expertise, combined with our proven trial skills, have resulted in successes for our fund clients in a broad array of matters involving, for example, insider trading, market timing, distressed investments, adversary proceedings in bankruptcy, claims of breach of fiduciary duty and self-dealing, PIPEs investing, and disputes of many types with the nation’s largest banks and broker dealers.
 We have also leveraged our experience with major regulators in successfully representing investment funds, or executives of such funds, in proceedings conducted by the DOJ and the SEC.

 Our representative engagements include: